Lechmere station: Planning

-In 1991, the state agreed to build a set of transit projects as part of the settlement of a lawsuit by the Conservation Law Foundation (CLF) over auto emissions from the Central Artery/Tunnel Project (Big Dig).
+In 1991, the state agreed to build a set of transit projects as part of an agreement with the Conservation Law Foundation (CLF), which had threatened a lawsuit over auto emissions from the Central Artery/Tunnel Project (Big Dig).
 Among these projects was a "Green Line Extension To Ball Square/Tufts University", to be complete by the end of 2011.
 In 1999, Guilford Transportation Industries (GTI) proposed to develop 50 acres of disused railroad yards on the east side of Lechmere Square.
 GTI and the MBTA reached an agreement under which GTI would construct a new Lechmere station and maintenance facility – similar to the late 1980s proposal – as a precursor to the extension project.
 In return, GTI would receive rights to redevelop the site of the surface station.
 The deal between the MBTA and GTI was criticized by Cambridge officials for its secrecy, while existing residents were concerned that the relocated station would require a difficult crossing of O'Brien Highway for pedestrians from East Cambridge.